JKopal101/jkopal101.github.io/index.md

 ## 🌐 Let's Connect
 <br><br>
 I'm always looking for new opportunities to grow and collaborate.
-Feel free to explore my projects and get in touch in you'd like to discuss potential collaborations or cybersecurity solutions for your business.
+Feel free to explore my projects and get in touch in you'd like to discuss potential collaborations or cybersecurity solutions.

 ---